imcyro/FluxCP-Addons/README.md

-# FluxCP-Addons
+# FluxCP Addons
-Addons for FluxpCP
+Addons for FluxpCP.